SCALES training school: Turbulence and Vortex Dynamics

 SCALES school

-The SCALES Training School will be an intensive 5-day course on current understanding of the physics of superfluid helium with focus on vortex dynamics, quantum turbulence and experimental techniques, including a hands-on laboratory experiments with superfluid 4He.
+The SCALES Training School will be an intensive 5-day course on the current understanding of the physics of superfluid helium, with a focus on vortex dynamics, quantum turbulence, and experimental techniques, including hands-on laboratory experiments with superfluid 4He.

 The topics covered will include: